x1yl/cors-proxy/README.md

 ## :dart: About

 A simple yet powerful CORS (Cross-Origin Resource Sharing) proxy implemented as a Cloudflare Worker.
 This service allows web applications to make requests to resources from different origins that would otherwise be blocked by browser security policies.
 It functions by proxying requests through a Cloudflare Worker, adding the necessary CORS headers to enable cross-origin access.

+## :globe_with_meridians: Demo

+A demo instance is available at [proxy.cors-proxy-ff5.workers.dev](https://proxy.cors-proxy-ff5.workers.dev).

+:warning: **Important Usage Guidelines:**

+- This demo is provided for testing and evaluation purposes only
+- Excessive usage or abuse of the demo instance may lead to IP bans
+- It is strongly recommended that you deploy your own instance for production use
+- The demo may be taken down or have increase usage limits applied at any time

 ## :sparkles: Features